AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     - The `React Spectrum 3 UI` template will add a React based UI with [React Spectrum](https://react-spectrum.adobe.com/) components included.
     - The `Raw HTML/JS UI` will add a Valinna HTML/JS/CSS UI with [Spectrum CSS](https://opensource.adobe.com/spectrum-css) styles included.

-    Both the templates comes with boilerplate code needed to integrate your Project Firefly application with [Adobe Experience Cloud](../guides/exc_app/index.md)
+    Both the templates comes with boilerplate code needed to integrate your App Builder application with [Adobe Experience Cloud](../guides/exc_app/index.md)

 2. We'll ask you to define the name for the instance of each selected sample actions.
 You can keep the default name or specify your own.